Samuelson777/Computer-Science-as-a-Layered-Discipline/README.md

 The paper is uploaded to a scholarly repository such as Zenodo as a preprint.
 Repository publication and DOI assignment make the work publicly accessible and citable, but do not constitute peer review.

-Use the following statement until formal peer review is completed:

 > This manuscript is a preprint and has not yet undergone formal peer review.

 ---